Inside: Potty training tips to help your toddler with putting on pants and getting dressed themselves.

 Toddlers are notoriously slow at the *doing* when it comes to those independent tasks..putting on shoes, putting on jackets, getting dressed.

-But you can't expect your child to learn the skill if you're rushing in to do it FOR THEM all the time.
+But you can't expect your child to learn the skill of putting on pants and getting pants down if you're jumping in to do it FOR THEM all the time.
 That goes back to the pants party plan.
-Carving out time in the day, at a time when your toddler is not about to burst with pee, where you can calmly practice with your kiddo.
+Carving out time in the day, at a time when your toddler is not about to burst with pee, where you can calmly practice with your child.

 See which pants are tripping up your toddler.

-Observe your toddler and share some directions on how to get those pants down.
+Share some specific directions on how to get those pants down.